-The 1.2-mile fitness trail is off of the 2.7 mile gravel loop in this Lake County Forest Preserve.
+The 1.2-mile fitness trail is off of the 2.7-mile gravel loop in this Lake County Forest Preserve.
 It is open only to foot traffic and offers workout stations that build strength and endurance.
-Old School Forest Preserve also has a great playground area for kids; see Jessica R.’s article for further information.
+Old School Forest Preserve also has a great playground area for kids; see Jessica’s article for further information.

 East Noel Dr., Mundelein

-See Tracy’s review of the this park for additional details about playground amenities.
+See Tracy’s review of this park for additional details about playground amenities.

 North of Rt.
 60 between Butterfield Road and Lakeview Parkway, Vernon Hills

-In additional to fitness trails, this park is awesome for families.
+In addition to fitness trails, this park is awesome for families.
 See Maureen’s review of this park for more details.

 704 E. Clarendon Dr., Round Lake Beach